thesnakeguy/SDM_BioClim-and-LandUse/README.md

 ### Process multiple species
 You can use the Process_species.R script to loop over multiple species stored in a 1-column format in a .txt document containing the scientific names.
 Parameter values can be modified in the script and override the defaults in the markdown script.

+### Example output
+Modelled SDM output for European snake species can be found at https://zenodo.org/records/14620597.

 ## Citation
 Please make a reference to this github page when using this tool in publications.